knative/build/roadmap-2018.md

 ## Workflow

-Today, a Build express a list of step containers to run in order, to completion.
+Today, a Build expresses a list of step containers to run in order, to completion.
 We believe this covers many common build use cases, but some users will inevitably want to layer on more complex build workflows, and we should try to enable that.